JPeterMugaas/efxc2/README.md

 ### [Cygwin](https://www.cygwin.com/)

-The Cygwin version of this program requires GNU C++ 13.1 or greater.
-Thus, this program requires that you install a test version of GNU GCC from the Cygwin setup utility.
+TUnfortunately, the Cygwin release version of GCC is 11.4.0 so you need to install a test version of GNU GCC from the Cygwin setup utility.

 1. To compile this program for Cygwin, make a directory for building the files then enter:
 ```